nomedal/manjaro_setup/README.md

   * [Package management](#package-management)

 ## Introduction
-Temporary repository since my WIKI crashed.
+Temporary repository since my [WIKI](https://nomedal.github.io/) crashed, but is now up and running.
+This is now my "main" wiki, since its easier to update on the fly.
+The other wiki is more a "aesthetic" project.
 Includes setup descriptions, files, notes and configurations regarding setting up manjaro.

-This page is meant to be navigated with CTRL-F searching, so do that.
+For easier navigation you could also use `CTRL-F` searching.

 ## Setup:

 ### Manjaro:
 #### Fix freeze on boot
 * Download KDE, burn image to USB.
-* Boot and configure boot by pressing 'E' on boot option.
+* Boot and configure boot by pressing `e` on boot option.
-* Locate "quiet" in config under "setparams".
+* Locate `quiet` in config under `setparams`.
-* Replace "quiet" with "acpi_osi='Windows 2018'" Hit 'F10' to start booting.
+* Replace `quiet` with `acpi_osi='Windows 2018'` Hit `F10` to start booting.

 ### Git
 https://git-scm.com/book/en/v2/GitHub-Account-Setup-and-Configuration